Water Hygiene Testing and Shower Head Cleaning

 Tank cleans are undertaken as and when visual inspections dictate.
 Access to residential areas is not required but there could be localised interruptions to water services within the required buildings.

-You can find a full schedule of all Water Hygiene Testing here.
+You can find a full schedule for 2017 Water Hygiene Testing here.